(Remote) Software Engineer

 - be able to say that your code ran a real election in the United States, with many more to come.

-WE'RE FULLY REMOTE
+WE'RE FULLY DISTRIBUTED

 We’re a non-profit, so we compensate in cash and benefits exclusively.
 We won’t pay you as much as a big for-profit, but we’ll still pay you a very fair salary and competitive benefits.
 Compensation is commensurate with your skills and experience.